Polaris expedition: Fate of Polaris and journeys home

-One night in November, the men went on an eating binge, consuming a large quantity of the food stores.
+One night in November 1871, the men went on an eating binge, consuming a large quantity of the food stores.
 The group drifted over 1800 mi on the ice floe for the next six months before being rescued off the coast of Newfoundland by the whaler Tigress on April 30, 1873.
 All probably would have perished had the group not included the skilled Inuit hunters Ipirvik and Hendrik, who were able to kill seal on several occasions.

 On October 16, 1872, with Polaris's coal stores running low, Budington decided to run the ship aground near Etah.
-Having lost much of their bedding, clothing, and food when it was haphazardly jettisoned from the ship on October 12, the remaining fourteen men were in poor condition to face another winter.
-They built a hut from lumber salvaged from the ship, and on October 24, extinguished the ship's boilers to conserve coal.
-The bilge pumps stopped for good, and the ship heeled over on her side, half out of the water.
+Having lost much of their bedding, clothing and food when it was haphazardly jettisoned from the ship on October 12, the remaining fourteen men were in poor condition to face another winter.
+They built a hut with lumber salvaged from Polaris, and on October 24, extinguished the ship's boilers to conserve coal.
+The bilge pumps stopped for good and the ship heeled over on her side, half out of the water.
 Fortunately, the Etah Inuit helped the men survive the winter.
 After wintering ashore, the crew built two boats from salvaged wood from the ship, and on June 3, 1873, the crew sailed south.
-They were spotted and rescued by the whaler Ravenscraig in July, and returned home via Scotland.
+They were spotted and rescued by the whaler Ravenscraig in July and returned home via Scotland.